 I want to remove a tree or trees on my property.
 The Town of Mount Pleasant protects certain size and species of tree and removal of these trees require a permit.
 Please see section 156.225, Provisions for Tree Removal for species and size requirements, or call the Planning Department if you have questions.
 Approval for removal can be obtained by submitting a Tree Removal Request for an Existing Structure form can be submitted online through our website.
 The removal request form must be submitted by the property owner.

 I am building a house, addition, pool, shed, or other structure and might need to remove a tree or trees.There are new requirements regarding encroachment and/or removal of protected trees for single family lots.
-Beginning March 1st, approval for removal or encroachment of protected trees can be obtained by completing and submitting a Single Family Residential Stormwater Management and Tree Protection Permit application.
-A site plan showing a current tree survey and footprint of the structure is required to be submitted with the request form.
-The application can be submitted by the owner or the owner's representative, such as the builder or landscape designer.
+Beginning March 1, 2019, a Single Family Stormwater Management and Tree Protection Permit is now required prior to removal of a tree, land disturbance, or construction.
+A site plan showing a current tree survey, footprint of the structure, zoning information, and land contours is required to be submitted with a building permit application.
+Once approved, the Stormwater Management and Tree Protection Permit will be issued.
 There is a tree in the right-of-way that needs to be trimmed.

 Report low-lying tree limbs to the Public Services Department..